 Trudy Viles, from trove.nla.gov.au

 Two ads from late 1932 - before shape-numbering or the Remued name were introduced.

 Left; part of an ad by Zimpel's store in the 'West Australian' newspaper.
-Both shape variants are shown.
-The same ad shows other PPP shapes as well.
+Both shape variants are depicted.
+The same ad shows other PPP shapes too.